Surrogate Losses in Passive and Active Learning: Introduction

-We construct an active learning strategy based on optimizing the empirical surrogate risk over increasingly focused subsets of the instance space, and derive bounds on the number of label requests the method requires to achieve a given error rate.
-Interestingly, we find that the basic approach of optimizing the surrogate risk via active learning to a sufficient extent to guarantee small error rate generally does not lead to as strong of results.
-In fact, the method our results apply to typically \emph{does not} optimize the surrogate risk (even in the limit).
-The insight leading to this algorithm is that, if we are truly only interested in achieving low $0$-$1$ loss, then once we have identified the \emph{sign} of the optimal function at a given point, we need not optimize the value of the function at that point any further, and can therefore focus the label requests elsewhere.
+In the present work, we propose such an alternative approach to the use of surrogate losses in active learning.
+The insight leading to this approach is that, if we are truly only interested in achieving low $0$-$1$ loss, then once we have identified the \emph{sign} of the optimal function at a given point, we need not optimize the value of the function at that location any further, and can therefore focus the label requests elsewhere.
+Based on this insight, we construct an active learning strategy that optimizes the empirical surrogate risk over increasingly focused subsets of the instance space, and derive bounds on the number of label requests the method requires to achieve a given error rate.
+In many cases, these bounds reflect strong improvements over the analogous results for passive learning by minimizing the given surrogate loss.
 As a byproduct of this analysis, we find this insight has implications for the use of certain surrogate losses in passive learning as well, though to a lesser extent.

-Most of the mathematical tools used in this analysis are inspired by recently-developed techniques for the study of active learning \citep*{hanneke:thesis,hanneke:11a,koltchinskii:10}, in conjunction with the results of \citet*{bartlett:06} bounding the excess error rate in terms of the excess surrogate risk, and the works of \citet*{koltchinskii:06} and \citet*{bartlett:05} on localized Rademacher complexity bounds.
+Most of the mathematical tools used in this analysis are inspired by techniques for the study of active learning developed over the past decade \citep*{balcan:09,hanneke:thesis,hanneke:11a,koltchinskii:10}, in conjunction with the results of \citet*{bartlett:06} bounding the excess error rate in terms of the excess surrogate risk, and the works of \citet*{koltchinskii:06} and \citet*{bartlett:05} on local Rademacher complexity bounds.